 So where are they from?
 Well, Bundt cakes are believed to derive from Gugelhupf, which is a European brioche type of cake.
 If you have a Bundt cake pan you can make all kinds of cakes in this shape and then drizzle frosting on top.
 Bundt cakes are fun to make, especially cute mini strawberry Bundt cakes!

-How to Make Strawberry Cake Made with Jello
+How to Make These Mini Strawberry Cakes

-You can choose to make mini strawberry Bundt cakes or one large one.
+You can choose to make strawberry mini Bundt cakes or one large one.
 So either use six mini pans or one regular size one.
 The first thing to do is beat the sugar with the butter.
 The easiest way to do this is with a stand mixer.
 Eggs, milk, sour cream, vanilla, and strawberry flavouring also go into this mixture.

 The flour, baking powder and salt are then combined along with some food colouring.
 That’s the cake batter all done and now you just have to pour it into the Bundt pan (or mini pans) and bake it (or them!) in the oven.